cmiltiadis/studioany/content/event/23-miss-read/index.md.md

 - Essi Pellikka (lumbung radio publication coordinator)
 - Juan Gomez (design)
 - Alain Ryckelynck (technical infrastructure)
-- Constantinos Miltiadis (contributor to on-site production)
+- Constantinos Miltiadis (contribution to on-site production)

 <!--The pre-fair week will include discussions and performances, and
 lumbung radio members will participate with live performances, discussions, and exhibition of publications.
 The  -->

-Miss Read Pre-fair
-17-21.09.2023.
-Miss Read HQ, Wedding, Berlin [Programme TBA]

-Miss Read Festival
-22-24.09.2023, HKW, Berlin